George Parrott: Biography

 Born at Falling Creek, Lenoir County, North Carolina, George Fountain Parrott was the third of seven children born to George Franklin and Julia Bizzell Parrott, and was first cousin to Marion A. Parrott.
 His maternal grandfather, Fountain Bizzell, had served in Company G, North Carolina 55th Infantry Regiment.
 George attended first the Kinston Graded School, then the Rhodes Military Institute, and finally graduated from Oak Ridge Institute in North Carolina.
 He was able to attend the US Naval Academy after having been appointed from the 2nd North Carolina district by the Hon.
 Claude Kitchin.

 Parrott was appointed Midshipman 3 July 1906 and graduated from the U.S. Naval Academy, class of 1911.
 He was promoted to the rank of Ensign March, 1912; Lt.
 Jr. grade March, 1914; Lt.
 Sr. grade April, 1917; and Lieutenant Commander August, 1918.

 He was the executive officer on the USS Shaw (DD–68) in the English Channel.
 The "Shaw's own ordeal came on 9 October 1918.
 While escorting the giant British transport, Aquitania, Shaw's rudder jammed just as she was completing the right leg of a zigzag, leaving her headed directly towards the transport.
-A moment later, Aquitania struck Shaw, cutting off 90 feet of the destroyer's bow, mangling her bridge and setting her on fire".
+A moment later, Aquitania struck Shaw, cutting off 90 ft of the destroyer's bow, mangling her bridge and setting her on fire".
 Lt.
 Parrott was killed during the accident.
 He is a recipient of the Navy Cross and listed on the World War I Honor Roll and on the Tablets of The Missing at the American Cemetery and Memorial section of Brookwood Cemetery in Brookwood, Surrey County, England.